russross/blackfriday/README.md

      Note that callouts are only detected with the IAL `{callout="yes"}` or any other non-empty value is defined before the code block.
-     Now, you don't usualy want to globber your sourcecode with callouts as this will lead to code that does not compile.
+     Now, you don't usually want to clobber your source code with callouts as this will lead to code that does not compile.
 To fix this the callout needs to be placed in a comment, but then your source show useless empty comments.
 To fix this mmark can optionally detect (and remove!) the comment and the callout, leaving your